781flyingdutchman/background_downloader/README.md

 If the `requiresWiFi` field of a `Task` is set to true, the task won't start unless a WiFi network is available.
 By default `requiresWiFi` is false, and downloads/uploads will use the cellular (or metered) network if WiFi is not available, which may incur cost.

+#### Priority

+The `priority` field must be 0 <= priority <= 10 with 0 being the highest priority, and defaults to 5.
+On Desktop and iOS all priority levels are supported.
+On Android, priority levels <5 are handled as 'expedited', and >=5 is handled as a normal task.

-#### Metadata
+#### Metadata and displayName

-`metaData` can be added to a `Task`.
-It is ignored by the downloader but may be helpful when receiving an update about the task.
+`metaData` and `displayName` can be added to a `Task`.
+They are ignored by the downloader but may be helpful when receiving an update about the task, and can be shown in notifications using `{metaData}` or `{displayName}`.

 ### UploadTask